Kimberlee "Kim" J. Short

 Angie Hemingway is a retired U.S. Army Colonel, who commissioned as a Captain in the Army Nurse Corps.

 She was born in North Carolina and received a Bachelor of Science in Nursing from the University of North Carolina at Greensboro.
-She also holds a Master of Public Health from the University of North Carolina-Chapel Hill, Master of Science in National Resource Strategy from the Industrial College of the Armed Forces, Certifications – Global Health, University of North Carolina-Chapel Hill and is a Certified Life and Health Coach.
+She also holds a Master of Public Health from the University of North Carolina-Chapel Hill, a Master of Science in National Resource Strategy from the Industrial College of the Armed Forces, Certifications – Global Health, University of North Carolina-Chapel Hill, an Executive Certificate in Strategic Leadership, certification as a Certified Life and Health Coachand Certified Chrisitan Trauma Care Provider Level 1 & 2.

-She enjoyed a variety of broad-spectrum assignments in both operational and clinical settings supporting HQ Department of the Army (HQDA), United States Army Office of the Surgeon General (OTSG), United States Forces Korea (USFK), United States Army Europe (USAREUR).
-She served as Commander, 2d Medical Recruiting Command, Fort Gillem, Georgia, Deputy Commander, Nursing, Chief Clinical Operation, 47th CSH, CP Adder, Iraq; Chief Clinical Operations and Chief Nurse, 47th Combat Support Hospital, Joint Base Lewis McChord, Washington, Commander, Rodriguez Army Health Clinic, Chief, Global Health Division, OTSG, G3-5/7.
+She enjoyed a variety of broad-spectrum assignments in both operational and clinical settings, supporting the Head Quarters Department of the Army (HQDA), the United States Army Office of the Surgeon General (OTSG), the United States Forces Korea (USFK), and the United States Army Europe (USAREUR).
+She served as Commander, 2d Medical Recruiting Command, Fort Gillem, Georgia; Deputy Commander, Nursing, Chief Clinical Operation, 47th CSH, CP Adder, Iraq; Chief Clinical Operations and Chief Nurse, 47th Combat Support Hospital, Joint Base Lewis McChord, Washington; Commander, Rodriguez Army Health Clinic, Chief, Global Health Division, OTSG, G3-5/7.

 Scholarship Chair